+Midterm (includes lecture and lab (a minimum of 10% is directly lab/applied) includes (In class Wed June 10, 2015, 1: to 3 pm)

+Final Exam (minimum of 20% is lab or applied)

+(cumulative, for applied): lab and lecture (theory based on material since midterm)

+Lab performance

-Midterm (includes lecture and lab (a minimum of 10% is directly la includes (In class Wed June 13, 2012, 1: to 3 pm b/applied) 19% Final Exam (minimum of 20% is lab or applied) 220/ (cumulative, for applied): lab and lecture (theory based on material sinc 33% e midterm) Lab performance preparation 3% technical performance 3% laboratory log including data analysis and summaries 5% 11% Small assignments/presentations /data analysis/summeractice/concept map.
-These may take place in both the lab and lea naries/reflective cture 8% Quizzes (4 x 1%) 4%
+preparation 3% technical performance 3% laboratory log including data analysis and summaries 5% practice/concept map/class participations and group work.
+These may take place in both the lab and lecture

+Small assignments/presentations/data analysis/summaries/reflective

+10%

+Quizzes (4 x 1%)

+4%

 Assignments (3)

+25%

-- 1) bioinformatics (6.5%) - 2) formal lab report #1 (9%)
+- 1) bioinformatics (6.5%)

+- 2) formal lab report #1 (9%)

-3) formal lab report #2 (9.5%)
+- 3) formal lab report #2 (9.5%)

-The content required for each assignment will be explained during the appropriate class.
+\The content required for each assignment will be explained during the appropriate class.
 Assignments will be considered late if they are not handed in at the beginning of the lab on the due date.
 Late lab reports will not be accepted more than two days late with a 10% penalty a day.
 If you have an issue getting your lab report completed on time you will have to speak to Dr. Brunt, preferably before the lab is due.
 All labs must be submitted electronically to Turnitin and to the TA as well as in hard copy.
 Each page must have your name as a header and you must initial each page.